Miami Product Liability Lawyers

-Companies who design and manufacture goods have a responsibility to make sure that their goods and services adhere to established principles of safety and quality.
-When you purchase a defective product, not only can you feel cheated out of your hard-earned money, but the cost of injury can place a substantial financial burden on you and your family.
+Companies that design and manufacture goods have a responsibility to make sure that their goods and services adhere to established principles of safety and quality.
+When you purchase a defective product, not only can you feel cheated out of your hard-earned money, but the cost of an injury can place a substantial financial burden on you and your family.

 Manufacturers and designers have a legal obligation to ensure that products are designed correctly, that they have passed quality control tests, that no dangerous or defective products enter the market, and, if necessary, that each product has a warning label that is easy to locate and understand.
 Product liability cases typically fall into one of the following categories:

 - Design defect.
 If a product is inherently dangerous, regardless of whether it’s being used properly, then it has a design defect.
 Examples of a design defect would be a car that rolls over at relatively low speeds or an all-terrain forklift that, when it rolls over, fails to protect the operator from injury.

 - Manufacturing defect.
 A product may have a manufacturing defect if the product differs from the original design because of the manufacturing process, or if the materials used or methods of construction weakened the product in some manner.
 The use of improper materials or poor quality control standards can cause manufacturing defects.